Ashoklathwal/Deep-Learning/README.md

 As a CS/DS major student and a long-time self-taught learner, I have completed many CS related MOOCs on Coursera.
 I do understand the hard time you spend on understanding new concepts and debugging your program.
 There are discussion forums on most MOOC platforms, however, even a question with detailed description may need some time to be answered.
 Here I released these solutions, which are **only for your reference purpose**.
 It may help you to save some time.
 And I hope you don't copy any part of the code (the programming assignments are fairly easy if you read the instructions carefully), see the quiz solutions before you start your own adventure.
 This course is almost the simplest deep learning course I have ever taken, but the simplicity is based on the fabulous course content and structure.
 It's a treasure given by deeplearning.ai team.

-## Programming Assignments
+## Programming Assignments Solutins and Notes

-### Course 1: Neural Networks and Deep Learning
+### Course 1: Neural Networks and Deep Learning [Click here for Notes and Assignment Solutions](https://github.com/ashoklathwal/Deep-Learning/tree/master/Neural%20Networks%20and%20Deep%20Learning%20coursera)

   - Week 2 - PA 1 - Logistic Regression with a Neural Network mindset
   - Week 3 - PA 2 - Planar data classification with one hidden layer
   - Week 4 - PA 3 - Building your Deep Neural Network: Step by Step¶
   - Week 4 - PA 4 - Deep Neural Network for Image Classification: Applicatio

-### Course 2: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization
+### Course 2: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization [Click here for Notes and Assignment Solutions](https://github.com/ashoklathwal/Deep-Learning/tree/master/Improving%20Deep%20Neural%20Networks-%20Hyperparameter%20tuning-%20Regularization%20and%20Optimization%20coursera)

   - Week 1 - PA 1 - Initialization
   - Week 1 - PA 2 - Regularization